IanBellomy/Introducing-CoffeeScript-and-FramerJS-/readme.md

 - *Clarify Concepts vs. Syntax* (Where Possible).
 I assume that my students know nothing about programming.
 I try to note when an idiom is specific to CoffeeScript, JavaScript and CoffeeScript, or to programming langauges in general.

+I've _just_ finished using this specific material for the first time so there's plenty of rough edges.